MuhammadAusajaHussain/Library-Hub-2.0/README.md

 2. Run the LMS.sql on SQL Server Management Studio (SSMS) to create required database and tables
 3. Update the connection string in web.config file to match your local SQL Server instance.

-To provide a comprehensive understanding of the project's architecture and implementation, the Project Report has been attached for reference.
+To provide a comprehensive understanding of the project's architecture and implementation, the **Project Report** is present in the repository for reference.

 ---